piql/piql_connect/UPGRADE.md

 9. Run the automated update script
 10. Check that there are no obvious data issues and that PiqlConnect is functioning as intended

 ## Rollback in case of issues

 1. Stop PiqlConnect
 2. Start the database container
 3. Drop the connect database
 4. Restore the database backup
-5. Checkout the previous version of PiqlConnect
+5. Checkout the previous version of PiqlConnect (git checkout release/vX.X.X)
 6. Rebuild the environment based on the procedure for that version.
-Make sure you don't run any database migrations
 7. Check that all is OK and retry the upgrade